CalderStaude/CalderStaude/README.md

 🔬I'm currently a Master's student at the University of California, Irvine studying Computer Engineering.
 I enjoy developing firmware and working on embedded systems.

-🔭 Currently working on my embedded systems projects.
+<p>🔭 Currently working on my embedded systems projects.<br>
-🌱 Completing my Masters of Science in Computer Engineering.
+🌱 Completing my Masters of Science in Computer Engineering.<br>
-👨‍🏫 Working as Graduate TA teaching C/C++, Electronics, ML and more!
+👨‍🏫 Working as Graduate TA teaching C/C++, Electronics, ML and more!</p>

 <h3>Things I code with</h3>
 <p>